 If you find that no matter how many times you glide your flat iron over your hair, it just doesn’t seem to be getting as straight as you’d like, consider the size of the sections you’re working with.
-While you may think passing your flat iron over larger sections will cut down your styling time, take our word for it and separate your hair into smaller, one-inch sections instead.
+While you may think passing your flat iron over larger sections will cut down on your styling time, take our word for it and separate your hair into smaller, one-inch sections instead.
 With this technique, you’ll be able to straighten each section much quicker, and it could even allow you to turn down the temperature on your flat iron.

 There’s a reason why stylists pull your hair upwards when they blow-dry it at the salon.
 Nope, it’s not just some fancy show—rather, the upward motion can help create volume at the roots.
 We know, it’s hard, if not impossible, to recreate a professional blowout at home.
 Instead of trying to re-do all of it, simply focus on blowing your roots upward.
-Then, after you’ve dried your roots, feel free to blow-dry the rest of your mane in a downwards motion to help create straight movement down towards your shoulders.
+Then, after you’ve dried your roots, feel free to blow-dry the rest of your mane in a downward motion to help create straight movement toward your shoulders.

-You know how your blowout looks so smooth the day you get it but then you go to sleep and it’s all messed up in the morning?
+You know how your blowout looks so smooth the day you get it, but then you go to sleep and it’s all messed up in the morning?
 Yeah, we’ve all been there.
 Well, when you put a ton of time and effort into blowing out or straightening curly hair, your work doesn’t stop when you put your flat iron down.
-Even how you sleep should accommodate your straightened mane!
+Even how you sleep should be tailored to your straightened mane!
 The way you sleep on your hair can help preserve your style or destroy it, depending on what you do.
 So, before you hop into bed, make sure to wrap your hair up in a silk scarf.
 Oftentimes, pillowcases can be rough, which can mess up your straight style, whereas silk is a lot softer.
 Sleeping beauty, indeed!